10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Mexico City’s main square, the Plaza de la Constitución, is the center of this neighborhood, with attractions like the National Palace and Templo Mayor located alongside it.

-Accommodation options range from iconic hotels (notably, the Gran Hotel Ciudad de Mexico) to a variety of budget hotels and hostels, making it an ideal spot for finding affordable stays.
+Accommodation options range from iconic hotels (notably, the Gran Hotel Ciudad de Mexico) to various budget hotels and hostels, making it an ideal spot for finding affordable stays.

 For solo travelers seeking community, the hostels in Centro Historico are perfect for meeting fellow adventurers.

-However, it’s worth noting that Centro Historico can feel a bit grittier at night, so be careful if you go out at night!
+However, it’s worth noting that Centro Historico can feel a bit gritty at night, so be careful if you go out!
 Despite this, its central location and the fascinating blend of history and urban life make the historic center a compelling place to be!

 Coyoacan